kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How do I revendor a different version of MCM in autoscaler?

-Please consider reading the answer [above](#how-can-i-update-ca-dependencies-particularly-k8siokubernetes) beforehand of updating the depedencies for better understanding.
+Please consider reading the answer [above](#how-can-i-update-ca-dependencies-particularly-k8siokubernetes) beforehand of updating the dependencies for better understanding.

 Autoscaler vendors the MCM as an extra-package.
-And both MCM and Autoscaler vendors the `k8s.io` as a depedency.
+And both MCM and Autoscaler vendors the `k8s.io` as a dependency.
 To avoid the vendor-conflicts, MCM and Autosclaler need to vendor a same(or compatible) versions of `k8s.io`.
-Few times, you might have to revendor MCM into Autoscaler only due to the change of the `k8s.io` depedency in the autoscaler.
+Few times, you might have to revendor MCM into Autoscaler only due to the change of the `k8s.io` dependency in the autoscaler.
 Please follow below steps to vendor new version of MCM:

 #### Step 1 (Optional)

-Vendor compatible `k8s.io` depedency into the MCM.
+Vendor compatible `k8s.io` dependency into the MCM.

 _Please make sure to vendor same `k8s.io` version into MCM, as the one already vendored in the autoscaler.
 As vendoring lower version of `k8s.io` into MCM, <b>and later into the autoscaler</b> may force entire autoscaler to use such low version of `k8s.io`.
 This can cause runtime issues if not build-issues._

 In case of not updating version of k8s used by MCM:

-_The go vendoring algorithm selects maximal version between the dependencies, so if MCM requries k8s v1.18.0 and CA on requires k8s v1.20.0 then k8s v1.20.0 will be used._
+_The go vendoring algorithm selects maximal version between the dependencies, so if MCM requires k8s v1.18.0 and CA on requires k8s v1.20.0 then k8s v1.20.0 will be used._

 Update the `go.mod` file in the MCM to reflect expected versions of `k8s.io`.
 Then execute following:
 ```